CKNX-TV

 CKNX-TV was a television station owned by CTVglobemedia (now known as Bell Media) which served mid-western Ontario, Canada.
 It was part of the A television system.
-The station's offices, studios, and transmission facilities were located in Wingham.
+The station's offices, studios, and transmission facilities were located at Carling Terrace corner John Street in Wingham.
 A bureau in Owen Sound closed down in late 2004.

 In February 2009, CTV announced it would not renew CKNX's broadcast licence for the 2009-2010 television season and put the station up for sale.
 In April 2009, CTV announced a deal to sell the station along with two other sister stations in Windsor and Brandon to Shaw Communications for a dollar; however, the deal was rejected in June.
 As a result, CKNX closed down as a separate station on August 31, 2009, with its transmitter remaining in operation as an analogue rebroadcaster of CFPL-DT in London.

 History

 CKNX was founded by W. T. "Doc" Cruickshank and signed on as a CBC Television affiliate on November 18, 1955.
 It was based in a former high school along with its sister AM radio station CKNX.
 After going to air, one of their early identification cards displayed the station's mascot, which was a smiling television camera wearing a large cowboy hat.

 On March 8, 1962, the building which accommodated the CKNX radio and television stations caught fire.
 Although nothing could be salvaged, CKNX-TV was on the air again later that night with the help of nearby stations CFPL-DT, CKVR-DT, CKCO-DT, and CBLT-DT.
 CKNX operations continued as such (with various temporary offices set up in Wingham) until they purchased new equipment and moved into a new building in 1963.

-In 1964, the station expanded its coverage to Kitchener in response to CKCO-TV's affiliation with CTV.
+That year, the station expanded its coverage to Kitchener in response to CKCO-TV's affiliation with CTV.
 Staffers were required to be more versatile than ever to better compete, giving them well-rounded knowledge for moving up in the industry.
 For example, the zany host of the noon cartoon program would often become the serious anchor for the 12:30 newscast.